Laragear/SubscriptionsDemo/README.md

 ### Modifying the subscription

 Most of the subscription data is set at a plan-level.
-Laragear's Subscriptions package automatically copies over the Plan blueprint into the Subscription model, which allows you to modify it for a particular subscription instead of mistakenly propagate changes to all subscriptions.
+Laragear's Subscriptions package automatically copies over the Plan data into the Subscription model, which allows you to modify a particular Subscription instead of mistakenly propagate changes to all Subscriptions.

 ```php
 $subscription->capabilities->set('deliveries', 20)->save();